top of page

 Alternatives to the Suggested Ingredients

 This recipe has a few options and alternatives for the Beef and Parmesan Cheese.
-Please see the recipe card below for more detail.
+Please see the Recipe Card below for more detail.

 Beef Carpaccio with Gremolata - Preparation, Serving and Pairing Suggestions

-This Beef Carpaccio is perfect for preparing ahead of time and is best served at room temperature.
+This Beef Carpaccio Recipe is perfect for preparing ahead of time and is best served at room temperature.
 Lightly sear the beef tenderloin, then place it in the freezer for about 2 hours to make thin slicing easier.
 Once frozen, slice the beef thinly and arrange it in a single layer on a serving plate.
 The slices will thaw completely in under an hour.

 Top with Gremolata, shaved Parmesan, and fresh arugula—this final step takes just a few minutes.
+Serve on a large platter for sharing, or plate individually for each guest.

 Initial plating with thin layers of sliced beef - slightly overlapped.
 Notice the thin layer of grey color around each piece of beef from the sear.